General

 Connecting to the VPC

-Q: How do I connect to my AWS MSK cluster outside of the VPC?
+Q: How do I connect to my Amazon MSK cluster over the internet?

 Encryption

-Yes, Amazon MSK uses Amazon EBS server-side encryption and AWS KMS keys to encrypt storage volumes.
+Yes, Amazon MSK uses Amazon EBS server-side encryption and Amazon KMS keys to encrypt storage volumes.

 Yes, by default new clusters have encryption in-transit enabled via TLS for inter-broker communication.
 You can opt-out of using encryption in-transit when a cluster is created.